- What is SSL?

 What is a certificate authority (CA)?

 A certificate authority is an entity which issues digital certificates to organizations or people after validating them.
 Certification authorities have to keep detailed records of what has been issued and the information used to issue it, and are audited regularly to make sure that they are following defined procedures.
 Every certification authority provides a Certification Practice Statement (CPS) that defines the procedures that will be used to verify applications.
-There are many commercial CAs that charge for their services (VeriSign).
-Institutions and governments may have their own CAs, and there are also free CAs.
+There are many commercial CAs that charge for their services.
+Institutions and governments may have their own CAs, and there are also free Certificate Authorities.

 Every certificate authority has different products, prices, SSL certificate features, and levels of customer satisfaction.
-Read our certificate authority reviews to find the best CA to purchase from.
+Learn more about choosing a certificate provider or read our SSL Certificate reviews to find the best provider to purchase from.

 What is browser compatibility?

-The certificate that you purchase to secure your web site must be digitally signed by another certificate that is already in the trusted store of your user's web browsers.
-That way, the web browser will automatically trust your certificate because it is issued by someone that it already trusts.
+The certificate that you purchase to secure your web site must be digitally signed by another certificate that is already in the trusted store of your user's web browser.
+By doing this, the web browser will automatically trust your certificate because it is issued by someone that it already trusts.
 If it isn't signed by a trusted root certificate, or if links in the certificate chain are missing, then the web browser will give a warning message that the web site may not be trusted.

 How many domain names can I secure?

-A site seal is a logo that you can display on your web site that verifies that you have been validated by a particular certificate provider and are using their SSL certificate to secure your site.
+A trust seal is a logo that you can display on your web site that verifies that you have been validated by a particular certificate provider and are using their SSL certificate to secure your site.
 It can be displayed on secure and non-secure pages and is most appropriate on pages where customers are about to enter their personal information such as a shopping cart page but they can be displayed on every page to help build trust.
-Every certificate authority's site seal is different and some look more professional so you should consider what the site seal looks like in order to maximize customer trust.
+Every certificate authority's trust seal is different and some look more professional so you should consider what the seal looks like in order to maximize customer trust.
+To learn more about trust seals read Gain Trust Online Using Trust Seals.